 1970: Pink Floyd began their second North American tour at The Fillmore East in New York City.

-1970: In a press announcement for his forthcoming debut solo album, Paul McCartney stated that he was not planning any new material with the Beatles.
+1970: In a press announcement for his forthcoming debut solo album that several media outlets received in addition to advance copies the record, Paul McCartney stated that he was not planning any new material with the Beatles.
 Reluctant to confirm the definitive break-up of the group, McCartney did say that he did not see a future in which he and John Lennon would be an active songwriting team again.
 Months earlier, Lennon had privately told the group that he wanted to leave the band.
-The next day, news outlets ran headlines declaring “Paul is leaving the Beatles” and “The Beatles are breaking up.”
-Apple Records issued an official statement the next day, and the Beatles’ final studio album Let It Be was released a month later.
+In an effort to quell rumors that McCartney was leaving the Beatles, Apple Records issued a statement denying they were breaking up.
+The next day, news outlets ran headlines declaring “Paul Quits The Beatles” and “The Beatles are breaking up.”
+The band’s final studio album, Let It Be, was released a month later.

 1973: Paul McCartney and Wings released “My Love” in the US two and half weeks after it had been issued in the UK.
 The single went to #1 on the Billboard Hot 100 in June and was the most successful track on their upcoming album, Red Rose Speedway.